 Automated and manual reporting

 Manually reporting applies to entities submitting reports one-by-one into the goAML web tool.
-REs submitting PTRs manually to the FIU are expected to report from 1 November 2017.
+Reporting entities submitting PTRs manually to the FIU are expected to report from 1 November 2017.
 PTRs will be used by FIU to help build an intelligence picture across the financial system.
 Please refer to the FIU website for more information.
 If you have any further questions please email us at email@example.com.